reveurmichael/machine_learning/Readme.md

 Each group 3 students.

-Only ONE group team could have 2 or 4 students, provided that N_Student % 3 != 0.
+At most ONE group team could have 2 or 4 students, provided that `N_Student % 3 != 0`.

 ## Asking questions :question: